-DOE understands agencies’ interest in allowing the use of off-site renewable energy resources to help meet today’s requirements.
+DOE understands agencies’ interest in allowing the use of off-site renewable energy resources, including environmental attributes represented by Renewable Energy Certificates, to help meet the requirements.
 It may be difficult to achieve the required fossil fuel reductions without use of renewable resources, and on-site renewable resources may not be feasible or available in many cases.
-Thus, use of off-site renewable energy resources may be necessary.
+Thus, use of off-site renewable electricity resources and/or Renewable Energy Certificates, may be necessary.
 In addition, with off-site renewable resources, agencies may be better able to optimize production or reduce costs because of resource availability, economies of scale, and other factors.

-While DOE acknowledges the benefits of off-site renewable energy, DOE has some concerns with allowing the use of off-site renewable energy without limitation.
-DOE is concerned that the energy is not under substantial control of the Federal agency using the energy whereas the statute requires that each Federal agency meet the reduction requirements for each of its Federal buildings.
-DOE is also concerned that the energy is not properly tracked and accounted for, and that it may not represent new or additional capacity.
-Again, requiring that each agency can track compliance via adequate tracking measures is aligned with the statute.
-Additional administrative and accounting complexity would detract from agency compliance.
+While DOE acknowledges the benefits of off-site renewable energy, DOE has some concerns with allowing the use of off-site renewable energy, including Renewable Energy Certificates, without limitation.
+DOE is concerned that energy representing a Renewable Energy Certificate that is not under substantial control of the Federal agency claiming the REC because ECPA, as amended, requires that each Federal agency meet the reduction requirements for each of its Federal buildings.
+DOE is also concerned about RECs being not properly tracked and accounted for, and that a REC may not represent new or additional capacity.
+Additional administrative and accounting complexity could detract from agency compliance.

-Therefore, before being allowed to include credit for PPAs and agency portfolio renewable energy production, agencies shall first demonstrate that all reasonable, life-cycle, cost-effective energy efficiency measures and on-site renewable energy measures have been integrated into building design.
-Agencies should refer to the life-cycle cost analysis rules promulgated in 10 CFR 436.10 to 10 CFR 436.24 and Federal Energy Management Program “Guidance on Lifecycle Cost Analysis Required by E.O.
-13123” (www1.eere.energy.gov/femp/pdfs/lcc_guide_05.pdf) for methodologies.
-If an agency determines that it must further reduce its fossil fuel-generated energy consumption even after implementing all life-cycle, cost-effective energy efficiency measures and on-site renewable energy measures, the agency has several off-site renewable energy generation options.
-First, the agency may enter into a PPA for an on-site renewable energy system.
-Second, the agency may utilize off-site renewable energy generated at a site or facility, either Federal or non-federal, other than the Federal site or facility on which the proposed building will be located.
-This includes renewable energy generated at other existing Federal buildings within the agency’s portfolio of assets.
-To receive credit against the reduction targets as defined in EISA 2007 under either of these scenarios, an agency must ensure that the renewable energy attributes are dedicated to meeting the fossil fuel reduction requirements of the subject new or renovated building and not used elsewhere.
-The renewable energy attributes of the off-site generation must be retained by the agency.
-In addition, agencies must ensure that any renewable energy resources used to meet today’s rule represent new capacity and are not drawn from existing resources, and the renewable energy generation cannot be used to offset the fossil fuel-generated energy consumption of more than one design.
-Requiring off-site generation to represent new capacity is consistent with the statutory goal of reducing total fossil fuel consumption.
+Therefore, under this SNOPR, agencies would be required to ensure that any renewable energy resources used to meet the rule represent new capacity and are not drawn from existing resources, and the renewable energy generation could not be used to offset the fossil fuel-generated energy consumption of more than one design.
+DOE believes that requiring off-site generation to represent new capacity would be consistent with the statutory goal of reducing total fossil fuel consumption.